 If a teacher chooses to add written comments, this will be done in joined, legible handwriting and use the conventions of standard English.
 Any written comments will be specific, purposeful, and clear.
-Feedback is carried out using green and pink pens.
-Purple pen or pencil in KS1 should be used for self and peer marking and response to feedback.
+Feedback from adults can be in any colour pen, historically pink for achieved and green for next steps, however this is professional choice.
+Purple pens are used by the children for self and peer marking and response to feedback.